akl5/PackTrack/app/src/pages/README.md

 7_System_Admin.py
 Page written in python that displays the dashboard of a system administrator of the app.

-1_About.py
+8_All_Active_Listings.py
-Page written in python that gives a brief introduction of our app PackTrack
+Page written in python that displays all the currently active listings that a co-op manager is hiring for.

 1_About.py
 Page written in python that gives a brief introduction of our app PackTrack